Xilef12000/ws2812-over-artnet/README.md

 0. Flash your SD-Card for the Raspberry-pi.
 	I recommend using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 	You can use the Raspberrypy pi os lite, because there is no need for a gui.
+	I used the Version "Raspberry Pi OS Lite (32-bit) Debian Bullseye"
-	By pressing Crtl + Shift + X you get a options menu, in which you can enable ssh.
+	By pressing Crtl + Shift + X you get a options menu, in which you can set the host-name and enable ssh.
 	(of course you can also use balena etcher, and create a ssh-file)
 1. Connect the ws2812-Strip to the raspberry pi.
 	This is a very simple way to connect the ws2821-Strip: